Chemafiz/Chemafiz/README.md

 Hi!
 I am a 4th year student of <i>Applied Computer Science</i> at the <b>AGH University of Science and Technology.</b>
 I am develop in AI field, especially in ML and Deep Learning.
 Dream job?
-Data Scientist and/or Machine Learning engineer.
+Data Scientist and/or Machine Learning engineer